Off to Spain – Cycling the Main River ‘Fahrradweg’

 After hinting about my cycling journey for sooo long, I am finally off to Spain on my bicycle.
 I am all packed and my bicycle loaded.
 The first part is starting at the Czech Border and going across Germany, following the Main River Cycling Path (Fahrradweg).
-Ultimately making it to Spain is a much longer journey but I am doing it step by step.
+This is step one out of the three part journey.
+As you can imagine, cycling to Spain takes a while.

-Because, as I write that, I have done close to 1000km already!
+And, as I write this blog post, I have done close to 1000km already!
 Can you believe it?
 So amazing!
 Who does that?

 Well, it turns out a lot of people actually.
 The Main River Fahrradweg (cycling path) is quite a busy route for all cyclists.
 Be it day trippers or long distance cyclists.
 I felt like I automatically joined some kind of a ‘cycling community’ because every cyclist seems to look out for each other.
 Whether it is asking for directions or just a friendly smile and wave when passing each other.
 G’day mate!